arpwn/arpwn/README.md

 - ReactJS

 ### 👨🏽‍💻 I'm currently working on
-- Building projects and my portfolio website.
+- Coding projects

 ### 💡 Goals for the rest of 2021
-- Code frontend mentor challenges
+- Code frontend challenges
-- Codewell challenges
-- devchallenges.io
 - Become skilled in JavaScript and ReactJS

 ### 🧙‍♂️ Skills